 Students at Monarch are applying a variety of disciplines in this edu-service project which incorporates industrial design, art class, and marketing curriculums.
 With the support of their teachers, Monarch’s students have created a sophisticated clinic design featuring a medical exam room, a dental office and exam room, a pharmaceutical dispensary, solar panels to provide sustainable energy, and skylights and windows for light and ventilation.
 Students directly communicate with ConeXión Mosaico in correlating the clinic’s amenities according to the population’s needs.
-With the container’s delivery to MHS on March 28, students began painting the exterior in a design made by Monarch Art Club students.
+With the container’s delivery to MHS on March 28, students in collaboration with York, PA painting company began painting the exterior in a design made by Monarch Art Club students.
 On April 26, students hosted a build-out event to implement the clinic’s interior features.

 A link to MHS’s project website found here.